Janamsdn/Kony-Segment-Animation-Demo/README.md

 # To run this app

-1. Download the project
+1. Download the project zip file.
-2. Import project to your Kony Visualizer.
+2. Unzip the project to any folder
+3. Launch Kony Visualizer Enterprise version 7.0.
+4. Import the project by selecting the SegementAnimation folder.
-3. Build and run the app.
+5. Build and run the app.

 # Supported platforms:
 **Mobile**